SWonton/Game-of-Life/README.md

 ```bash
 $ python main.py
 ```
-Input width and height and the program will generate a random board and play out Conway's Game of Life in the terminal
+Will show a 20 by 20 grid with a random start and will follow the game of life rules

 ## TODO

 - Make Board presets for special states(Still lifes, oscillators and spaceships)
 - Allow user to pause and change the current state of the board
 - implement other rulesets
-- Use Mathplotlib or Pygame to create a UI

 ## License